Does God want us to learn about him and his ways?

-Unfortunately, this perspective is not honoring the intent and context of the writers, we are missing the message that there were trying to convey.
+Unfortunately, this perspective is not honoring the intent and context of the writers, we are missing the message that they were trying to convey.

-Walton is not speaking merely of words, but it is the cultural context that is nearly impossible to translate.
+Walton is not speaking merely of words, which can be translated to some extent, but the cultural context is nearly impossible to translate.
 Therefore, “Rather than translating the culture … we need to try and enter the culture” (pg 9) in order to understand the language of Genesis.

 Through a series of propositions (chapters), Walton uses the following hermeneutics (how Genesis 1 should be viewed) to re-examine the creation story.

 - Ancient Israelites were products of their time, just as we are of our time.

 - Their world view differed drastically from ours.

 - Genesis 1 is ancient cosmology, not modern science.